kolappannathan/dotnet-web-api-boilerplate/README.md

 ###### Change the following values

- - In Config.cs in Core.Constants
-    1. Security.EncryptionKey
  - In appsettings.json
     1. Database connection string.
     2. JWT secret, issuer and audience
- - In Base class in BusinessLib, uncomment the line that establishes db connection
+ - In Base class in Operations, uncomment the line that establishes db connection
  - Update the login controller & user lib.
  - This project has a default editorconfig file.
 If needed customize it.